mkgold/dhpraxis14/dhpraxis15-syllabus.md

 ### Fall 2015: DH Praxis Seminar
 The Fall semester will introduce students to a broad range of ways of thinking about their research and teaching using digital tools and methods.
 Emphasis will be placed on the interdisciplinarity of, and conversations related to, digital scholarship.

-Invited speakers, all prominent digital humanists, will each join the class to discuss readings and to offer workshops.
+Invited speakers, all prominent digital humanists, will join the class to discuss readings and to offer workshops.

 ### Learning Objectives